 The primary method of activating Siri is done by pressing and holding the home button on your iPhone, but there's a much better way to ask a question to or command Siri — and you don't need to touch your iPhone at all to do it.

 "Hey Siri" has been around ever since iOS 8, but works differently on certain iPhone models.
-If you have an iPhone 6s, 6s Plus, SE, 7, or 7 Plus, you can just say "Hey Siri" followed by your question or command to get an immediate response from Siri — as long as you're connected to either cellular data or a Wi-Fi network.
-(This will also work on future iPhone models, like the 7s, 7s Plus, and iPhone 8.)
+If you have an iPhone 6s, 6s Plus, SE, 7, or 7 Plus, 8, 8 Plus, or X, you can just say "Hey Siri" followed by your question or command to get an immediate response from Siri — as long as you're connected to either cellular data or a Wi-Fi network.

 If you have an older iPhone model, namely a 4s, 5, 5c, 5s, 6, or 6 Plus, you can still use "Hey Siri" to activate Siri without lifting a finger, but you'll need to have your iPhone plugged into a power source such as a computer or wall outlet in addition to being connected to the internet.

 After you install a new iOS version (iOS 8 or later) or just a big update to it, when you set up or sign back into iCloud, your iPhone may ask you if you want to "Set Up Siri" (iOS 10 and below) or "Set Up 'Hey Siri'" (iOS 11).
 If it doesn't, you can always set it up later.

 If you want to set up "Hey Siri" right away, you would just walk through the on-screen steps to do so.
 You'll have to say out loud five things to Siri so it can learn your voice and how you enunciate words and phrases.